flightaware/beast-splitter/README.md

 Otherwise, try "make" to build a binary.
 You will need a C++11 compiler (e.g. recent g++) and the [Boost library][2].

+## Configuring beast-splitter when installed as a package

+If you installed the Debian package, then it installs a systemd service that can automatically start beast-splitter.
+It is disabled by default.
+To configure this, edit /etc/default/beast-splitter and set ENABLED=yes (plus any other configuration you want), then "systemctl restart beast-splitter" to pick up the configuration changes.

 ## git repository

 The beast-splitter source is maintained in a repository on [GitHub][3].